k-palffy/Seewinkel_saline_lakes_analysis/README.md

 # Seewinkel_saline_lakes_analysis
-R script for an analysis of eDNA data collected from a group of saline lakes
+The repository contains the R script of an analysis of eDNA data collected from a group of saline lakes situated in the Neusiedlersee-Seewinkel National Park, Austria.
+The data analysis focuses on phytoplankton composition using a trait-based approach, elucidating the diversity-resource use relationship as a function of environmental stressors.
+The analysis is part of a scientific manuscript under revision.